RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Getting-started.md

 #### Loading JSON files and strings

-To load raw JSON files generated through [proto2js](https://github.com/dcodeIO/ProtoBuf.js/wiki/proto2js), use `ProtoBuf.loadJsonFile` respectively `ProtoBuf.loadJson`.
+To load the (raw) JSON counterpart generated through [proto2js](https://github.com/dcodeIO/ProtoBuf.js/wiki/proto2js), use `ProtoBuf.loadJsonFile` respectively `ProtoBuf.loadJson`.
 It's the same API.

 If you generated classes or modules with it, loading is done just by including respectively requiring the resulting file.
 Loading is handled transparently in this case.